PSAT10 Testing Information (SOPHOMORES only)

 Q. I said “yes” for school transportation.
 How do I know what time the bus will pick me up?

-- If you indicated that you will need FCPS transportation, you will be hearing soon from the FCPS Transportation Services Department.
+- If you indicated that you will need FCPS transportation, you will receive an email with bus information prior to testing.

-Q. How can my student prepare for the PSAT?
+Q. How can my student prepare for the PSAT10?

-- The PSAT Student Guide (which includes a practice test) is linked above.
+- The PSAT10 Student Guide (which includes a practice test) is linked above.

-Q. What procedures are being followed to safety of students?
+Q. What health and safety procedures are being followed ?

 - SAT, ACT, and PSAT Health and Safety Protocols – Please read the information provided on this site.
 This page gives you information about how the procedures are being followed at schools to ensure safety of students and staff.